 Don't Face This Alone.
 Professional Online Therapy Can Help You.

 Doctors diagnose women as having major depression if they are depressed for most of the day for at least two weeks.
 Women who are no longer interested in activities they once enjoyed may also be diagnosed with major depression.
 Some women experience both of these primary symptoms.
 Major depression can also cause these secondary symptoms:

 - Trouble sleeping

 - Trouble concentrating

 The severity of the symptoms affects how doctors treat major depression.
 Doctors may prescribe hormone therapy, antidepressants, and psychotherapy to women with severe symptoms.
-Women with less severe symptoms might only use hormone therapy or antidepressants in conjunction with psychotherapy.
+Women with less severe depression symptoms might only use hormone therapy or antidepressants in conjunction with psychotherapy.
 Women who have fully transitioned into menopause may respond better to antidepressants than to hormone therapy.
 Those who begin to take antidepressants should expect to wait one to two months before feeling an improvement.
 Hormone therapy patients can expect a response in two to four weeks.

 Hormone therapy was once prescribed to most women who started menopause as a way to reduce common menopausal symptoms and prevent future health risks.
 Most women took hormone replacement therapy, which was a combination of supplemental progesterone and estrogen.
 Women who no longer had a uterus were prescribed estrogen replacement therapy, which used only supplemental estrogen.
 Taking only estrogen increases the risk of uterine cancer.